6 Bingeable Russian Channels on Roku for Entertaining Language Learning

 Check out the entertaining Russian channels below, and add them to your Roku to get a dose of listening practice and cultural insight!

 Flickstream TV Russian is a live streaming broadcast channel that plays various new and old Russian films.
 Since there’s no itinerary guide for this channel and films are selected to play seemingly at random, this app is sort of like a game of Russian Roulette.
-(Haha, get it?!)
 You don’t know what you’re going to get, but that’s half the fun!
-You’ll also find movies from other countries will play periodically with Russian dubs.
+You’ll also find movies from other countries that play periodically with Russian dubs.

 A majority of the films from Flickstream TV Russian aren’t available with English subtitles, but some of them have Russian subtitles.
 Intermediate and advanced learners would benefit the most from this channel.